automerge/pushpin/README.md

 ## Clipper Chrome Extension

 Pushpin integrates with the [Clipper chrome extension](https://github.com/pvh/eleanor) to save content from webpages into Pushpin.
 To set up Clipper, follow the steps in the Clipper README to install the extension.

-Make special note of the chrome extension id.
-You can find the chrome extension id by visiting `chrome://extensions` in your Chrome browser, finding the Pushpin Clipper extension, and copying the 'ID:' value.
+PushPin is configured to expect a clipper extension with the 'kdnhjinccidgfopcfckekiihpjakjhng' id.
+If you are experimenting with a different ID you can supply that as an argument to the install script.

 To build and install the Clipper extension:
 ```
 yarn build:clipper-host
-yarn install:clipper-host <extension id you copied above>
+yarn install:clipper-host
 ```

 You should now be able to clip content using the Clipper extension and have it show up in your Omnibox!